-Post Brexit, UK banks have been required to report use of DWF, ILTR, CTRF and OSF under the UK equivalent of MiFIR but EU banks have had to report these transactions under EU SFTR.
+Prior to Brexit, EU banks were required to report use of DWF, ILTR, CTRF and OSF under MiFIR.
+Post Brexit, EU banks have had to report these transactions under EU SFTR.
 Since 1 April 2022, repos with the Bank of England have not been reportable under either UK SFTR or UK MiFIR.